Have you ever woken up with your neck stuck and unable to turn or move ? You may have a case of wry neck!

 What is a wry neck?

 An acute wry neck is the sudden onset of severe neck pain, it is accompanied by spasm of the neck muscles, causing the neck to laterally flex or rotate away from the painful side.
+Often, it means you can’ turn or move your neck very far at all.

 What is the cause of wry neck?

 We have small joints in our neck that help us to turn; these joints are called facet joints.
-Usually one or more facet joints have become jammed or locked, this is usually the underlying cause of wry neck, which will result in pain, lack of range and protective muscle spasm.
+Usually one or more facet joints have become irritated or locked, this is usually the underlying cause of a wry neck, which will result in pain, lack of range and protective muscle spasm.

 What are the symptoms of wry neck?